 Its biggest ever threat, however, was from unappreciative humans.
 On July 27, 1964, vandals cut off the tree’s branches and much of its trunk with hacksaws.
-When they were done, just six feet of the trunk remained, stripped of branches, leaves and fruit, a sorry sight indeed.
-But shoots appeared just several weeks later and the defiant tree grew again.
+When they were done, just six feet of the trunk remained.
+Stripped of branches, leaves, and fruit, the tree was a sorry sight indeed, but shoots appeared just several weeks later and the defiant tree grew again.

 Today, the Endicott pear tree stands surrounded by a metal fence a few feet down an embankment near a nondescript business park.
 Apart from the protective fence, the tree’s continued existence has also been bolstered by its newfound status as a national landmark, granted in 2011.

 And what about those pears?
-Well, according to various accounts dating back a hundred years and more, the pears are hard and not too pleasant when eaten straight from the tree, but are usable in tarts and pies.
+According to various accounts dating back a hundred years and more, the pears are hard and not too pleasant when eaten straight from the tree, but are usable in tarts and pies.

 Difficult to find, the tree is behind a large brick building down at the bottom of a hill.
 If you park behind the next door Mass General building (parking is free), you can walk to it along a garden path in the back which, as a bonus, has a donated genetic descendant of the tree off a small path.